MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/IconTheme.md

 lookup-icon-for-scale
 ---------------------

 Looks up a named icon for a particular window scale and returns a native **Gnome::Gtk3::IconInfo** containing information such as the filename of the icon.
-The icon can then be rendered into a pixbuf using `Gnome::Gtk3::IconInfo.load-icon()`. (`load-icon()` combines these two steps if all you need is the pixbuf.)
+The icon can then be rendered into a pixbuf using `Gnome::Gtk3::IconInfo.load-icon()`. (`Gnome::Gtk3::IconInfo.load-icon()` combines these two steps if all you need is the pixbuf.)

 Returns: a native **Gnome::Gtk3::IconInfo** object containing information about the icon, or `undefined` if the icon wasn’t found.